gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataTypeSchemaHeader/readme.md

 <!-- datatype -->
 ## DataTypeSchemaHeader
+This Structure DataType is the abstract base type used to provide OPC UA DataType definitions for an OPC UA Binary encoded byte blob used outside an OPC UA Server AddressSpace.

+ The DataTypeSchemaHeader is formally defined in Table A.1.
 <!-- end of description -->
 The fields of the DataTypeSchemaHeader DataType are defined in the following table: